 - Selling your home – If your home is too expensive and you’d like to move, you could always sell and downgrade to a smaller property or more affordable rental.

 - Sale-leaseback – Don’t want to move?
 That doesn’t mean you’re out of luck.
-EasyKnock’s solutions let you sell your home and lease it back for as long as you want, whether that’s a year or a lifetime.
+Sale-leaseback solutions let you sell your home and lease it back, all without the need of a real estate agent.

-Loan modification and refinancing can both help you lower your costs—but keep in mind you’ll still have mortgage debt to pay off.
+For mortgage loan borrowers, loan modification and mortgage refinancing can both help you lower your costs—but keep in mind you’ll still have mortgage debt to pay off.

-In contrast, EasyKnock empowers you to cut the cords to your debt and use your home equity—all while staying in your current home.
-Visit us today to learn more about our options for any homeowner concern.
+In contrast, sale-leaseback solutions empower you to cut the cords to your debt and use your home equity while staying in your current home.

 - Freddie Mac.
 Understanding the costs of refinancing. https://myhome.freddiemac.com/refinancing/costs-of-refinancing.html